luisabender/bioinformatics-bachelor-s-thesis/README.md

 Downloaded Kallisto via conda.
 Downloaded whole Arabidopsis thaliana transcriptome in TAIR: TAIR10.cdna.all.fa <br>
-Build Kallisto index and run kallisto quantification algorithm in SLURM. <br>
+Built Kallisto index and run kallisto quantification algorithm in SLURM. <br>
-Output: abundance.h5 file for each of the 17 samples. <br>
+Output: abundance.tsv file for each of the 17 samples. <br>

-Use HTSeq-count or featureCount to count the reads per gene for each sample.
-MultiQC with Kallisto alignment results.
+Done MultiQC with Kallisto alignment results.

 Repeating the preprocessing step with the rest of the samples, altogether 50 samples.

-TODO:
+Build raw and tpm count matrix to load into R.

 6. **Differential gene expression analysis** with DESeq2

 Load the result files in R and make a count and metadata table.<br>
 Analyze the count table, make graphs and slides about the metadata too. <br>
+PCA with the tpm count matrix to detect potential outliers, check with fastqc result. <br>
+Variance stabilization transformation with raw count matrix. <br>
+DESeq2 vst result. <br>

-Enrichment analysis with logfoldchange to identify genes which are most upregulated.<br>
+Functional enrichment analysis with logfoldchange to identify genes which are most upregulated.<br>
-Compare between different samples, infected and control, Day 0 and Day 6.<br>

 7. **Visualizations**